tirthajyoti/Stats-Maths-with-Python/README.md

-# Statistics and numerical computing with Python
+# Statistics and scientific computing with Python
 General statistics and numerical/sceintific computing scripts and notebooks in Python

 ### Set Algebra basics